olinjs/olinjs/class1/README.md

 #Class 1

 ##Goals
+After this class, you should:
-- You should understand course plan and resources
+- Understand the course plan and resources
-- Development environments ready
+- Have your development environments ready
-- Fundamentals of Node and JavaScript
+- Be familiar with the fundamentals of Node and JavaScript

-##Homework Du
+##Homework Due
 * [Class 0 - Getting Ready for the Course](../class0/README.md)

 ##Welcome to Olin.js!